The Time I Cried at the Bank

 She’s been waiting for the real reason I’m calling, “Yes.”

-At this moment the bank teller checks in to alert me that my receipt is coming, and to have a nice day!
+At this very moment, the bank teller cheerily alerts me that my receipt is coming, and to have a nice day!

 I swipe at tears to focus on driving out of the parking lot without killing anyone.